thunderbiscuit/kotlin-study/README.md

 The `internal` visibility modifier will simply acts as if the declaration was `public` within the module, and `private` outside of it.

 ### Protected Visibility
-The `protected` visibility only applies to class members, and will make its declaration appear `private` to all _except_ for its subclasses.
+The `protected` visibility only applies to class members, and will make its declaration appear `private` to all _except_ for its subclasses, where it will be visible.

 <script>
 const toggleDarkMode = document.querySelector('.js-toggle-dark-mode');